Postgraduate Funding Options

 About Future Finance loans

+Students can submit an application online up to six months prior to course start.
 You can get started by submitting an application via the Future Finance website to see if you're eligible

 The University of Law will be required to verify your attendance on the course before any funding is released; this will be completed after you have attended registration at The University of Law

 Any loan funds requested for tuition will be released directly to The University of Law to be applied towards your tuition and loans for living costs will be paid directly to you.

 Graduate loans are available from some high street banks.
 You may apply to borrow from £1,000 up to £15,000.
 Loans are subject to status and assessment.

 Contact your bank for more information of any support they can provide.